 John David (Sit and Be Fit) had a long career in scriptwriting and television production.
 He subsequently became certified as a trainer with the Aerobic and Fitness Association of America and the Arthritis Foundation of America.
 His work with senior adults was highlighted in a National Public Radio broadcast in 2013.

 Samantha Donoso (Himan Brown Senior Program Coordinator) has worked in the department since 2007.
-She has a B.S. in Health Administration and is working toward a master’s degree in Health Administration and Leadership.
+She has a B.S. in Health Administration and is working toward a master’s degree in Human Services and Leadership.
 Before joining 92Y staff, Samantha worked in theatre administration.

 Valerie Downing (Fitness) has been a fitness instructor for 25 years.
 Her certifications include ACE Personal Trainer, AFAA, IM=X Pilates and Yogafit.
 She has completed workshop programs in Silver Sneakers, Senior Fitness and Aqua.